abazilla/JavaScript30/readme.md

 Cool to know that CSS has the ability to use variables (and can be manipulatied by JS).
 Datasets are looking more and more useful to use too.

   *** Extra: *** Added another variable to change the rotation of the image, to help further my understanding of how this works.

+### 4. Array Cardio Day

+This one was quite difficult - a lot of new things learnt, from arrow functions to lots of different array methods.
+I've added to do lists so that I can refer to my teacher for further explanation when I am at school. * Hint: use a todo searcher to search through your open project to find the things you need to re-learn *